ritikabaghel/Violence_Against_Women/README.md

         * Residence (Rural, Urban)

 ### Marital Status: - Respondents were asked if they agreed with the following statements:
- * husband is justified in hitting or beating his wife if she burns the food.
+ * The husband is justified in hitting or beating his wife if she burns the food.
- * husband is justified in hitting or beating his wife if she argues with him.
+ * The husband is justified in hitting or beating his wife if she argues with him.
- * husband is justified in hitting or beating his wife if she goes out without telling him.
+ * The husband is justified in hitting or beating his wife if she goes out without telling him.
- * husband is justified in hitting or beating his wife if she neglects the children.
+ * The husband is justified in hitting or beating his wife if she neglects the children.
- * husband is justified in hitting or beating his wife if she refuses to have sex with him.
+ * The husband is justified in hitting or beating his wife if she refuses to have sex with him.
- * husband is justified in hitting or beating his wife for at least one specific reason.
+ * The husband is justified in hitting or beating his wife for at least one specific reason.

 ### Survey Year:-
 Year in which the Demographic and Health Survey (DHS) took place.